 • Make your bag distinctive.
 Prevent someone from taking it home accidentally by tying something bright and colorful—a ribbon, say—around the handle.

 • Buy baggage insurance, either through a vendor such as Travel Guard or Allianz or with your credit card provider.
-Passengers with an American Express Platinum Card (from Travel + Leisure’s parent company) can get up to $500 for a delay as short as three hours.
+Passengers with an American Express Platinum Card (from Travel + Leisure’s former parent company) can get up to $500 for a delay as short as three hours.

 Send your dilemmas to news editor Amy Farley at @afarles on Twitter.